Sunhat/smap-coding-challenge/REPORT.md

 as I feel there's not too much to consider. e.g. login, menus, etc

 I've used Semantic UI for layout/design.
-On a production project I would use or create a theme to get of the frameworky feeling.
+On a production project I would use or create a theme to get rid of the frameworky feeling.

 ### VueX Store